opendistro/for-elasticsearch-docs/docs/elasticsearch/ux.md

 }
 ```

-Use the `term` suggestor to suggest corrected spellings for individual words.
+Use the `term` suggester to suggest corrected spellings for individual words.

-The suggestions are based on an edit distance, which is the number of characters that need to be changed for a term to match.
+The `term` suggester uses an edit distance to compute suggestions.
+Edit distance is the number of characters that need to be changed for a term to match.

 If a user misspells a search term: